opensearch-project/documentation-website/_automating-workflows/api/create-workflow.md

 Creating a workflow adds the content of a workflow template to the flow framework system index.
 You can provide workflows in JSON format (by specifying `Content-Type: application/json`) or YAML format (by specifying `Content-Type: application/yaml`).
 By default, the workflow is validated to help identify invalid configurations, including:

-* Workflow steps requiring an OpenSearch plugin that is not installed
+* Workflow steps requiring an OpenSearch plugin that is not installed.
-* Workflow steps relying on previous node input that is provided by those steps
+* Workflow steps relying on previous node input that is provided by those steps.
-* Workflow step fields with invalid values
+* Workflow step fields with invalid values.
-* Workflow graph (node/edge) configurations containing cycles or having duplicate IDs
+* Workflow graph (node/edge) configurations containing cycles or with duplicate IDs.

 To obtain the validation template for workflow steps, call the [Get Workflow Steps API]({{site.url}}{{site.baseurl}}/automating-workflows/api/get-workflow-steps/).